Kunitachi College of Music

 *The Computer Music major will become Sonology from the 2026 enrollment date.

-Faculty of Music, Department of Performance & Composition, Music Design
+Faculty of Music, Department of Performance & Composition, Sonology

 Learning Features

-• Exploring a wide range of technology-based musical practices
+1. Exploring a wide range of musical practices from a comprehensive perspective.

-• Learn not only about creation but also about the process of delivering it to the recipient
+3. Learn not only about the production process, but also the process of delivering the product to the recipient.

 Class and Activity Introduction